fasten-project/fasten/docs/ARCHITECTURE.md

 - `libfasten-pipeliner`:
    - Orchestration component for creating workflow pipelines using `libfasten-core` and `libfasten-analyzer`.
 Event feed data will come from [Codefeedr](https://github.com/codefeedr/codefeedr) such as CVE or licence data.
 The component will also create new queryable and push-based event streams such as a "the daily top-10 most imported library function".
 Package manager plugins will interface this component for push-based notifications.
 - `libfasten-server:`
-   -  REST API to interface the knowledge and its various components.
+   -  REST API to interface the knowledge base and its various components.

 ### Data specifications